 7) Define a Methodology for Fixing Data Errors

-Once you have finished capturing lease accounting data, you will need to perform a quality assurance process before uploading it to your database.
+Once you have finished capturing lease accounting data, you will need to perform a quality assurance process before uploading it into your database.
 Expect that you will have missing data fields for some leases.
-For other leases you may not be able to find any data at all.
-And in other cases, the data provided by different sources does not match.
-To resolve these issues we recommend developing a methodology to fix the errors.
+For other leases, you may not be able to find any data at all.
+In other cases, the data provided by different sources does not match.
+To resolve these issues, we recommend developing a methodology to fix the errors.
 Decide which is the most trustworthy source of data.
 Is it data from lessors?
 Accounts Payable?
-Asset Owners?
-Corroborate information between sources placing a higher value on data from the most trusted systems.
+Asset owners?
+Corroborate information between sources, placing a higher value on data from the most trusted systems.
 As necessary, reach out to asset owners to confirm the accuracy.

 8) Assign Ownership for the Data